 Intrigued and inspired by a blog I came across on Twitter in late-October 2018 — annoyingly, I can’t find the link, but there are plenty like it — I began drawing up a complete list of Queen songs, ranked from ‘worst’ to ‘best’.

 Obviously this is all completely subjective, and I don’t doubt that my views will change as I go along.
-If nothing else, it’s great fun to do and a perfect excuse to listen to and appreciate (to a greater or lesser extent) every single Queen song – especially the ones I usually unthinkingly dismiss and rarely play.
+If nothing else, it’s great fun to do and a perfect excuse to listen to and appreciate (to a greater or lesser extent) every single Queen song, not least the ones I usually unthinkingly dismiss and rarely play.
 I don’t really have a musical vocabulary, but I will try and explain my thinking as best I can.
 Any time references relate to versions I found on the official Queen channel on YouTube, unless stated otherwise.

 First, a few words about what’s in and what’s not.
 I fully accept that this is a bit arbitrary, though there is a logic of sorts.

-- It encompasses every Queen studio song released either on an album or as a b-side up to Freddie’s death – so Mad The Swine makes the cut.
+- It encompasses every Queen studio song released either on an album or as a b-side up to Freddie’s death — so Mad The Swine makes the cut, for example.

 - I decided to include God Save The Queen and The Wedding March, even though they are arrangements of traditional pieces of music, because they are very obviously ‘Queen-ified’.

 - On reflection, I decided to include the Made In Heaven album because Freddie was involved in at least some of the recording process.
-On that criterion, I have also included Feelings, Feelings and the three tracks that featured on Queen Forever.
+Based on that criterion, I have also included Feelings, Feelings and the three tracks that featured on the Queen Forever compilation.
 I have not, however, included No One But You, which had no Freddie involvement.

-- There are no live tracks or session tracks – including no We Will Rock You (fast).
+- There are no live tracks or session tracks — including no ‘fast’ version of We Will Rock You.
 Boo.

-- To keep things simple, I am counting reprises as separate tracks – except Seven Seas Of Rhye from the first album (which, strictly speaking, isn’t a reprise anyway!).
+- To keep things simple, I am counting reprises as separate tracks, except Seven Seas Of Rhye from the first album (which, strictly speaking, is a taster rather than a reprise anyway!).